DaNukaDi/Undergraduate-Preferences-and-the-SriLankan-Job-Market/README.md

 <img src="Images/sl_reasons.png" width=1000 height=300>

 According to the above figure, we can understand why most students are willing to join the Sri Lankan job market.
 A considerable number of students do not want to leave their parents and go to another country.
-Also, some students are facing financial instability. *****Therefore, we can understand that their preferences do not depend on the quality of the Sri Lankan industry.****
+Also, some students are facing financial instability. ****Therefore, we cannot conclude that the preference of students depends solely on the quality of the Sri Lankan job market.****

    ### Continue Higher Studies